jm2826/Neighborhood-Map/README.md

 https://github.com/jm2826/Neighborhood-Map.git

 ## Quickstart
-* On your PC, search for Git Bash and open
+* Make sure your connected to the internet
-* Run(double-click) the indexko.html file.
+* Run(double-click) the indexko.html file from folder you saved my files.

 ## Resources Used
 * Knockout.JS